gtello79/MachineLearningTraining/README.md

 # MachineLearningTraining
-This is a test repository where I'll upload all my test cases, documents, implementation, problems, etc, associated to deap learning or any tool hepful to improve my skill in Machine Learning
+This is a test repository where I'll upload all my test cases, documents, implementation, problems, etc, associated to deap learning or any tool hepful to improve my skill in Machine Learning.
+If you think that you have an interesting challenge to share with us, feel free to talk with me and we can talk about that.
+In another case, if I don't have the answer, we can search it :)